Relaxation approach for learning neural network regularizers for a class of identification problems: Introduction

 \subsection{Motivation of data-driven regularization and state-of-the-art}

 In the formulation of the inner-problem~\eqref{pbstandard}, the additional term $ r(u) $ corresponds to a so-called {\it regularizer}.
-Its role consists in forcing the control $u$ to present certain properties, like regularity, boundedness, or sparsity for instance.
-Besides the qualitative properties aforementioned, designing a regularizer for a class of identification problems can address several issues.
-For instance, inverse problems are well-known to present non-uniqueness issues.
+Its role consists in forcing the parameter/control function $u$ to present certain properties, like regularity, boundedness, or sparsity for instance.
+Besides the qualitative properties aforementioned, designing a regularizer for a class of identification problems like~\eqref{pbstandard} can address several issues.
+For example, inverse problems are well-known to present non-unique solutions, leading to describe them as being {\it ill-posed}.
 A regularizer designed with a data-driven approach could help to select a relevant solution.
-An other issue could be due to uncertainty on measurements: Data can be subject to a noise phenomenon whose nature is unknown, and that would lead to inaccuracy on the solution.
+Another issue could be due to uncertainty on measurements: Data can be subject to a noise phenomenon whose nature is unknown, and that would lead to inaccuracy on the measured solution.
 An appropriate regularizer, implementing implicitly the effects of this noise, could help to compensate this lack of accuracy.
-We illustrate this last point in our numerical realizations (see section~\ref{sec-num}).
+We illustrate this specific application in our numerical realizations (see section~\ref{sec-num}).

 In order to design such a regularizer, one need to parameterize the set $\mathcal{R}$, that we choose as a set of artificial neural networks (ANNs) with a prescribed number of layers.
 A regularizer $(u\mapsto r(w,u)) \in \mathcal{R}$ is then a mapping parameterized by a set of weights $w$.
 We refer to section~\ref{sec-NN} for further details on the definitions and notation related to the ANNs we will consider.
-Beside the theoretical approximation capacities of ANNs (see~\cite{Grohs2019} for instance), data-driven methods training ANNs have lead to the design of regularizers that outperform classical solving methods for inverse problems.
+Beside the theoretical approximation capacities of ANNs (see~\cite{Grohs2019} for example), data-driven methods training ANNs have lead to the design of regularizers that outperform classical solving methods for inverse problems.